aya0221/ML-DeepDive-Updated-May2024/README.md

 <img src="https://github.com/aya0221/ML-Fundamentals/assets/69786640/2f370ff1-3541-4223-a7bd-29541c514e36" width="50%">
 ※1

+### My application of Kalman Filter on the Video Object Tracking
+The Kalman Filter is employed after detecting objects using a CNN-based detection system.
+It uses the noisy measurements of object positions to:
+- **Predict** the object's future location based on its current estimated state
+- **Correct** this prediction using new measurement data to refine the accuracy of the object's tracked position Kalman Filter helps in maintaining robust tracking even when the object is partially occluded or when the frame includes significant noise!

 ### Variables Used in the Kalman Filter Mathematical Model
 - **State Vector \(x(t)\)**: Represents the estimated states of the system, including position \((x, y)\) and velocity \((vx, vy)\).
 Velocity is derived from changes in position over time, calculated as:
   $$vx = \frac{(x_{\text{current}} - x_{\text{previous}})}{\Delta t}$$